biobakery/humann/doc/UserManual.md

 *   --taxonomic-profile bugs_list.tsv
     *   bypasses the taxomonic profiling step and creates a custom ChocoPhlAn database of the species included in the list provided
 *   --bypass-nucleotide-index
-    *   starts the workflow with the nucleotide alignment step using the indexed database from "--chocophlan $DIR"
+    *   starts the workflow with the nucleotide alignment step using the indexed database from "--nucleotide-database $DIR"

 ### Workflow of the resume option ###